-Item 9A.
 Controls and Procedures

-Attached as exhibits to this Form 10-K are certifications of the registrants' Chief Executive Officer (CEO) and Chief Financial Officer (CFO), which are required in accordance with Rule 13a-14 of the Securities Exchange Act of 1934, as amended (the Exchange Act).
+Attached as exhibits to our Form 10-K that was filed with the Securities and Exchange Commission are certifications of the registrants' Chief Executive Officer (CEO) and Chief Financial Officer (CFO), which are required in accordance with Rule 13a-14 of the Securities Exchange Act of 1934, as amended (the Exchange Act).
 This "Controls and Procedures" section includes information concerning the controls and controls evaluation referred to in the certifications.
 Following this discussion is the report of BDO Seidman LLP, our independent registered public accounting firm, regarding its audit of AMERCO's internal control over financial reporting and of management's assessment of internal control over financial reporting set forth below in this section.
 This section should be read in conjunction with the certifications and the BDO Seidman, LLP report for a more complete understanding of the topics presented.